roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 15. What is the use of font-family property in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>15.
+What is the use of font-family property in CSS?</summary>
   <p>

 The font-family property is used to specify the font family for the text content of an element.
 It allows you to define a prioritized list of font families to be used for rendering the text.
 If the first font is not available, the browser will try the next one in the list, and so on.